-'Tomorrow, late in the evening,' he answered at last and put the two bottles on the bar plot.
+'Tomorrow, late in the evening,' he answered at last and put the two bottles on the kitchen island.

 'I...' he made a pause and she read his expression this time.
 He had thought about it, if not else.
 'I was going to write to you.
 Later.'
 He pronounced the words slowly, almost carefully, so she didn't get him wrong.
 He would tell her when he was already there.

 'You really want to do this, Jess?' she asked incredulously.
-It sounded downright stupid, really, but she wanted to put it simple.
+It sounded downright stupid asking him such a question given the circumstances, but she wanted to put it simple.

-Jess raised his eyebrows but restrained a smile as he studied her more closely.
-He pondered over the answer, not only because he wanted it to be correctly interpreted, but also because he had asked himself the same question millions of times before he bought a ticket and started packing.
+Jess raised an eyebrow but restrained a smile as he studied her closely.
+He pondered over the answer, not only because he wanted it to be correctly interpreted, but also because he had asked himself the same question millions of times before he bought the plane ticket and started packing.

 His interest in terrorism originated from anger, in one way or another.
 And anger was always an untrustworthy adviser.
-And it was nevertheless related to her, one way or another.
-That night when Rory visited him here, almost one year ago, had been some break-point, at least that was how he saw it.
-She had come and altered their relationship in some way, pretty irreversibly.
-Something got broken that night and he had to change his point of view or else he would just stay stuck in self-pity and anger for months or even years.
-He had pretty much lived with the idea that when he fixed himself, when he achieved something in life, he would be able to fix them and make it work somehow.
+To make things even worse, his anger was nevertheless related to her.
+The infamous open house incident had been some break-point, at least that was how he saw it.
+She had come and altered their relationship, pretty irreversibly.
+Something got broken that night and he had to change his point of view or else he would just stay stuck in that moment, devoured by anger and self-pity.

-Anyway, it turned out things didn't work his way and at first that pissed him really a lot.
+Anyway, it turned out things didn't work his way and at first that pissed him.
+Like a lot.
 And then another thought came by, strongly assisted by Matt and Chris – it didn't actually have to be the end of him.
 The end of Rory and Jess didn't have to be the end of Jess, after all.
 He had started something good.
 Something worthy.
-He had published a book, that's a start, he had met two guys, geeky enough to work with him and together they had made the Truncheon.
-So, he could put the ashes of one dream in the built of another, or at least that was what Matt had said one evening, assisted by a certain quantity of wine.
-That same night, Jess, encouraged by the same, plus some extra whiskey, had thought this was the best piece of advice Matt had given him.
+He had published a book, that's a start.
+He had met two guys, geeky enough to work with him and together they started Truncheon.
+When a dream burns, you can put the ashes in the built of another (or at least that was what Matt had said one evening, inspired by a certain quantity of wine).
+That same night Jess, encouraged by the same (plus some extra whiskey) had thought this was the best piece of advice Matt had given him.
 Ever.

-It turned, eventually, Matt might have been right.
+It turned out that eventually, Matt might have been right.

 'I want this to count,' he said at last, shrugged a shoulder and drank from his soda.

-Rory nodded thoughtfully and approached the bar-plot.
+Rory nodded thoughtfully and approached the kitchen island.
 She took her bottle and drank, too, taking a look around the place.

 'You didn't take much, did you?', she asked, addressing his luggage.